Joao4569/farm_fresh/README.md

 This app conatins everything needed for Farm Fresh's products, like the product models, views and URL's.

 ### Cart App

+This conatins all the views, templates and logic for the shopping cart to function the way that it does.

 #### Template Tags

-  - A useful trick to have in your arsenal.
-For this column, the subtotal should be the quantity times the product price.
-In a new folder called template tags.
-I'll create a file called bag_tools.py
-And I'll also create an empty file called `__init__ .py` which will ensure that this directory is treated as a Python package making our bag tools module available for imports and to use in templates.
+I created `cart_tools.py` and it's `__init__ .py` file which will ensure that this directory is treated as a Python package making the cart tools module availablefor imports and to use in templates.
+It also contains a function called calc_subtotal which takes in a price and a quantity as parameters and simply returns theirsubtotal.
-Now in the bag tools file from django i'll import template.
-And then create a function called calc_subtotal
-Which takes in a price and a quantity as parameters and simply returns their irproduct.
-Now to register this filter we need to create a variable called register.
-Which is an instance of template.library
-And then use the register filter decorator to register our function as a template filter.
-All of this is straight from the django documentation by the way so if you'd like a deeper explanation of how it works just go there and look up creating custom template tags and filters.
-With the filter finished all we need to do to use it is load it in the bag template with load bag tools.
-Then we can pipe the price into it as the first argument.
-And send the item quantity as the second.

 #### Context Processor